 An advantage to QR codes is that an interaction with an offline campaign can be measured.
 It can be hard to measure eyeballs, but QR scans and subsequent engagement can be.

-The technological barriers may have gone, but the communications challenge is real.
+The technological barriers may have gone, but the communications challenge is real (and possibly more complicated post pandemic).
 This is why so many implementations still fail.
 You need to give consumers a reason to scan.
 You need to convince them that it is worth their effort, and that there is value for them by taking action.